 - Helpful Info

-Born to Lavada and Will Moore, Sr. on July 25th, 1923 in Arcadia, Louisiana, Mr. Moore was one of seven brothers (five of whom are deceased, two of whom are living) and two sisters (both deceased.)
+Born to Lavada and Will Moore, Sr. on July 25, 1923 in Arcadia, Louisiana, Mr. Moore was one of seven brothers (five of whom are deceased, two of whom are living) and two sisters (both deceased.)
 He was the devoted husband of 65 years to Betty Stewart Moore, community leader and retired Civil Servant of Hill Air Force Base, until Mrs. Moore passed away November 19th, 2013.
-Mr. Moore was the father of Philip Moore (deceased) and is survived by his daughter Carol Moore Scott and his eight grandchildren: Kevin, Maria, Cara, Angelo, Brandon, Kourtney, Jourdon, and Keisha; as well as ten great grandchildren and 13 great-great grandchildren.
+Mr. Moore was the father of Philip Moore (deceased) and is survived by his daughter Carol Moore Scott and his eight grandchildren: Kevin, Maria, Cara, Angelo, Brandon, Kourtney, Jourdon, and Keisha; as well as 10 great-grandchildren and 13 great-great-grandchildren.

 Adored for his great storytelling, on any given day in his barbershop he’d regale customers with stories about his time as a Harlem Globetrotter or as a scout for the Utah Stars ABA basketball team.
 He was an avid sports enthusiast and in his earlier days, an accomplished bowler and golfer, winning many tournaments across the country.

 A digital memorial on the Moore’s Barbershop Facebook page has emerged where hundreds of Willie’s friends have written about how he’s touched their lives in a personal and meaningful way.
 It is clear that Ogden lost a true friend and beloved man.